hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

      schema_id = <id>
    AND
    cred_def_id = <id>" OR
-      the credential must contain an attribute "color" OR the credential must contain an attribute "color" with the value "red"
+      the credential must contain an attribute name "color" OR the credential must contain an attribute name "color" with the attribute value "red"
 ```

 #### Request Non-Revocation Proofs